HieuPhC/datacore-board-assessment/README.md

             * `0.6` (single_source): Record present in only one source; cross-validation not possible.

-## Known Challenges
+## Known Limitations

-* Silent Data Mismatches: Because the pipeline defaults to Vietstock Priority, if CafeF has more recent data (e.g., a very recent resignation), it will be overwritten by outdated Vietstock records without a freshness check.
+* ***Silent Data Mismatches***: Because the pipeline defaults to Vietstock Priority, if CafeF has more recent data (e.g., a very recent resignation), it will be overwritten by outdated Vietstock records without a freshness check.

-* Positional Fragility (Vietstock): The scraper relies on fixed column indices.
+* ***Positional Fragility (Vietstock)***: The scraper relies on fixed column indices.
 If Vietstock reorders their table (e.g., swapping "Tenure" and "Shares"), data will be mapped to incorrect fields silently.

-* Heuristic Independence: Detection is strictly keyword-based ("độc lập").
+* ***Heuristic Independence***: Detection is strictly keyword-based ("độc lập").
 Terminology variations or typos in the source data will lead to false negatives for board independence status.

-* API Response Ghosting (CafeF): The internal CafeF endpoint occasionally returns empty Data arrays even for valid tickers.
+* ***API Response Ghosting (CafeF)***: The internal CafeF endpoint occasionally returns empty Data arrays even for valid tickers.
 The scraper retries up to 3 times, but some tickers may still fail to return data during peak server load.

-* Internal Path Volatility: Both scrapers rely on undocumented internal endpoints/classes.
+* ***Internal Path Volatility***: Both scrapers rely on undocumented internal endpoints/classes.
 A "silent break" (e.g., CafeF changing ListCeo.ashx to a new path) will render the source inaccessible until the code is manually updated.

-* Name Collisions: In rare cases where a person has the same name and ticker but different identities, the pipeline will erroneously merge them into a single record.
+* ***Name Collisions***: In rare cases where a person has the same name and ticker but different identities, the pipeline will erroneously merge them into a single record.

+* ***Role Semantic Mismatches***: Because sources use different naming conventions (e.g., "Chủ tịch" vs. "Chủ tịch HĐQT"), the pipeline may flag a "conflict" even when both sources are technically correct.
+While our standardization logic minimizes this, highly unique or non-standard titles may still result in lower confidence scores.